felixgwilliams/nbwipers/CommandLineHelp.md

 * `-d`, `--dry-run` — set to true to avoid writing to files
 * `-y`, `--yes` — skip confirmation and assume yes
 * `-c`, `--config <CONFIG>` — path to pyproject.toml file containing nbwipers settings.
 If not given use the file in the current working directory or the first such file in its containing folders
+* `--allow-no-notebooks` — Do not return an error if no notebooks are found
 * `--extra-keys <EXTRA_KEYS>` — extra keys to remove in the notebook or cell metadata, separated by commas.
 Must start with `metadata` or `cell.metadata`
 * `--drop-empty-cells` — drop empty cells.
 Disable with `--keep-empty-cells`
 * `--keep-empty-cells`